avery-gfs/classes25/shared/grading.md

   Be kind to your classmates.
 Keep conversations respectful and appropriate.
 If I ask you to end a topic of conversation, please do so.

-- Use computers for classwork

-  Please only use computers for classwork.
-Put computers away during lectures and presentations.
-Do not use social media, go on youtube, or play games during class.

 ## Effective work

 I won't assign homework for this class; you will have sufficient time in class to complete assignments.
 I ask therefore that you make effective use of your time in class.
 You are welcome to collaborate with others so long as you and your partners stay on-task.
 Please do not use class time to work on assignments for other classes unless you have already finished all of your classwork.
+Do not use social media, go on youtube, or play games during class.
 Ensure that you have disabled any built-in AI features in your coding environment.

 ## Completion of assignments